AP14-s/arabeasy/README.md

 # arabeasy!
-learn to read arabic quick in a wide variety of stylized scripts
+familiarize yourself with the world of stylized arabic scripts!

 requires pygame **community edition** (pygame-ce)